bitcoin/bitcoin/depends/README.md

 - `LOG`: Use file-based logging for individual packages.
 During a package build its log file resides in the `depends` directory, and the log file is printed out automatically in case of build error.
 After successful build log files are moved along with package archives
-- `LTO`: Use LTO when building packages.
+- `LTO`: Enable options needed for LTO.
+Does not add `-flto` related options to *FLAGS.

 If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Dash Core's configure.
 In this case, `--disable-wallet`.